 - Protective paper for your pastels

-- Folding lightweight stool
+- Folding lightweight stool for outside work

 - Field easel (‘Trent’ metal easel highly recommended)

 - Warm clothing, a raincoat and a hat

 - A good size backpack to put everything in

 Please note: Please do not bring Daler Rowney pastel paper or Canson Mi-Tientes (not to be confused with Canson Mi-Tientes Touch) as these papers are not suitable for the expressive pastel techniques you will learn.